longnbh/maze-escape/README.md

 ## 3. SET UP
 - First, go to the Google Drive link in the section "LINKS"
-- Download the .rar file (the name should be: My_SDL2_game_project.rar)
+- Download the .zip file (the name should be: My_SDL2_game_project.zip)
-- Extract that .rar file by right clicking, choose "Extract Here" or "Extract to + file name"
+- Extract that .zip file by right clicking, choose "Extract Here" or "Extract to + file name"
 - Click on the Debug folder (the Debug folder is in the same path as .vs folder).
 PAY ATTENTION: Not the Debug folder inside the My_SDL2_game_project folder
 - Run the .exe file to play the game.
 Happy playing!